vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Open container console (can be later detached), see `ct console`.

     `-q`, `--queue`
-      Enqueue the start operation using the pools autostart facility.
+      Enqueue the start operation using the pool's autostart facility.
 The pool is configured to start a certain number of containers in parallel.
-Use this option, to add the container to the queue.
+Use this option to add the container to the queue.
 This is useful when you're manually starting a large number of containers.

     `-p`, `--priority` *n*